aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 In order to interact with your different environment through the [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) or any AWS SDKs locally, you will need to get your credentials.

-To authenticate requests made using the CLI, we need to give the credentials generated by AWS SSO and link them to what we call `profile`.
+To authenticate requests made using the CLI, we need to give the credentials generated by AWS IAM Identity Center and link them to what we call `profile`.
 So for each environment you want to have access to through AWS CLI v2 and CDK you will have to configure a specific profile for it running the command below.

 Here we setup your first profile that will be used to replace your IAM user administrator one (`--profile dev`):